 Properties

-bkhtmltopdf supports setting PDF metadata (e.g., author, subject) via HTML <meta>
+bkhtmltopdf supports setting PDF metadata (e.g., author, subject) via HTML <meta> tags.
+These attributes are embedded

 in the generated PDF, making it easier for search and document management.